newnightcoder/100daysofcode/R1D34/LOG DAY 34.md

 **what i learned:**

-- i'm now actually learning/searching how to make it collide with the borders of the canvas and the paddle! it requires a well thought-out condition... i dn't know which one + it involves some basic maths thinking so i have to really get to it or be patient for the eureka moment.
+- i'm now actually learning/searching how to make it collide with the borders of the canvas and the paddle! it requires a well thought-out condition... i don't know which one + it involves some basic maths thinking so i have to really get to it or be patient for the eureka moment.
-- to make a sketch is important! stop THINKING everything and USE PAPER/A PLAN OF ACTION. it helps VISUALIZE.
+- to make a SKETCH is important! stop THINKING everything! and USE PAPER or A PLAN OF ACTION. it helps VISUALIZE.

 **next step:**